ryandeussing/jimhopper/_the-brain/cycles.md

 In this suffering cycle the embodiment circuitry is occupied with sensations of fear and anxiety, and with sensations of craving for escapes from sensations of fear, anxiety, and craving.

-There’s little activation of the satisfaction circuitry anywhere in the cycle, with the possible exception of briefly while experiencing escape (e.g., intoxication, sexual pleasure, the brief "power high" an angry outburst can give).
+There’s little activation of the satisfaction circuitry anywhere in the cycle, with the possible exception of briefly while experiencing escape (e.g., intoxication, sexual pleasure, the brief 'power high' an angry outburst can give).

 ![](/uploads/versions/brain_cycles_revised---x0-19-819-617-386-291x---.png)